-Installing the Agent for Linux x64 and PowerPC 64 LE (Java)
+Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 Important!
-These installation instructions apply only to the installation of Linux x64 and PowerPC 64 LE agents.
+These installation instructions apply only to the installation of IBM AIX, Linux x64 and PowerPC 64 LE agents.
 For installation instructions for other UNIX agents, see Installing the Agent for other UNIX Platforms.

 The Java Agents require a JRE (version 11 or higher) and the latest version of the Microsoft Visual C++ Redistributable Package.